GDATASoftwareAG/vaas-helm/README.md

 1. Create a minimal values.yaml file:

-The token has to be set in the `global.secret.dockerconfigjson` and `gdscan.secret.dockerconfigjson` variable on deployment.
+To access the VaaS docker containers, the image pull secret has to be set in the `global.secret.dockerconfigjson` and `gdscan.secret.dockerconfigjson` variable.

-`values`-File for a minimum example deployment.
+`values`-File for a minimum example deployment:

 ```yaml
 global:
   imagePullSecrets: